 - Scarring of the skin at the injection site

-- Allergic reaction to one of the other ingredients in the shot.
-There has only been one known allergic reaction to the vitamin K shot.
+- Allergic reaction to one of the other ingredients in the shot, which is extremely rare (there’s only been one reported allergic reaction to the vitamin K shot)

-One British study in the 1990s linked the vitamin K shot to an increased risk of leukemia, but multiple repeat studies did not support this finding.6
+One British study in the 1990s linked the vitamin K shot to an increased risk of leukemia.
+However, this was refuted.
+Multiple repeat studies found that the vitamin K shot was NOT a cause of leukemia.6

 Is the Shot Mandatory?

-The shot is not mandatory.
-The American Academy of Pediatrics has recommended and encouraged it for newborns since 1961, but it is not required.7 Unless you explicitly refuse the shot, it is routinely given if you give birth in the hospital.
-You likely will not be asked to sign a consent form for it, but if you decide to opt out of the shot for your baby, you may need to sign a form stating you understand the risks of forgoing this intervention.8
+No, although it’s standard and highly encouraged for every newborn.
+The AAP has recommended it for newborns since 1961.7 Unless you explicitly refuse the shot, it’s routinely given if you give birth in the hospital, in a birth center, or at home.
+If you decide to opt out of the shot for your baby, you’ll need to sign a form stating that you understand the risks of forgoing this life-saving, preventative intervention.8

 What Is Vitamin K Deficiency in a Newborn?

-Nearly all newborns are born with low levels of vitamin K because it does not readily cross the placenta while the baby is in the womb.
-This means increasing the mother’s dietary or supplemental intake of vitamin K during pregnancy will not raise the baby’s vitamin K levels.
-Newborns’ intestines have also not yet been colonized with good bacteria, meaning there is no synthesizing of vitamin K.9
+Nearly all newborns are born with low levels of vitamin K because it doesn’t readily cross the placenta while the baby is in the womb.
+This means increasing the mother’s dietary or supplemental intake of vitamin K during pregnancy won’t raise the baby’s vitamin K levels.
+Newborns’ intestines also haven’t been colonized with good bacteria yet, so there’s no way for them to make vitamin K for a while.7

-Since vitamin K is essential to blood clotting, low vitamin K levels can contribute to vitamin K deficiency bleeding in infants.
-This condition occurs when babies up to six months experience significant bleeding, either inside or outside their bodies.
-If the bleeding occurs inside an infant’s body, it often bleeds into the brain or gut, going unnoticed until severe.
-Internal bleeding can cause death in 20 percent of cases.
+Since vitamin K is essential to blood clotting, low vitamin K levels can contribute to vitamin K deficiency bleeding (VKDB) in infants.
+This condition occurs when babies up to 6 months old experience significant bleeding, either inside or outside their bodies.
+If the bleeding occurs inside an infant’s body, it often bleeds into the brain or gut, going unnoticed until causing severe symptoms.
+Internal bleeding can cause death in 20% of cases; that means 1 in 5 babies who develop VKDB will die.
 In cases where the infant survives, adverse effects of the bleeding may persist.
-For example, brain bleeding can cause neurological damage and developmental and motor issues.9
+For example, a brain bleed can cause severe, long-term neurological damage, including developmental and motor issues.9

 Sources of Vitamin K